 Update: January 2021

-The proposed Watts Bar Land Plan Amendment is scheduled to be approved in the winter of 2021.
+The proposed Watts Bar Land Plan Amendment is scheduled to be approved in the summer of 2021.

 The proposed Watts Bar Reservoir Land Management Plan (RLMP) Amendment includes modifications to the land use allocations on eight parcels affecting 231.2 acres, and it incorporates previous updates to parcel numbers, acreages, and allocations from the 2009 Watts Bar RLMP Errata Sheet, 2012 Kingston Recovery Plan, the Natural Resource Plan (NRP) and Comprehensive Valleywide Land Plan (CVLP).
 The land use allocations on the remaining 359 parcels affecting 13,193.8 acres would remain as designated in the 2009 Watts Bar RLMP and its supplements.